BeauFrans/BeauFrans/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Beau Frans

+I am a Computer Science Student at KdG college in Belgium.

 <!--
 **BeauFrans/BeauFrans** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.